EdJoPaTo/grammy-inline-menu/README.md

 ## Can I use HTML / MarkdownV2 in the message body?

-Maybe this is also useful: [npm package telegram-format](https://github.com/EdJoPaTo/telegram-format)
+Maybe this is also useful: [NPM package telegram-format](https://github.com/EdJoPaTo/telegram-format)

 ```ts
 const menuTemplate = new MenuTemplate<MyContext>(ctx => {